STATISTICS FOR ECONOMICS - 2021/2

-- 2 hour exam at the end of the Semester.
+- a final exam, at the end of the Semester.

-- 2 x multiple choice exams to take place (respectively) at week 5 and week 10.
-Each test will take a maximum of one hour to complete.
+- two class tests, to take place (respectively) at week 5 and week 10.

 Formative assessment and feedback

-Students will receive their multiple choice tests and have the opportunity to discuss this with the lecturer during office hours.
+Students receive their class test results and have the opportunity to discuss this with the module supervisor during office hours.